Understanding Wet Floor Signs: DFS Best Practices for Safety and Visibility

 Maintain Sign Integrity: Keep signs upright and stable.
 Replace damaged, faded, or dirty signs to maintain safety and a professional appearance.

-The Most Critical Rule: Avoiding Sign Fatigue
+Avoiding Sign Fatigue

 Conclusion